-The duration of a home inspection depends on a number of factor including attention to details, size of the home and more.
+The duration of a home inspection depends on a number of factors including attention to details, size of the home and more.
 Most often than not, depending on the state of the property, a home inspection can take anywhere between an hour and six hours.

 Before the home inspection:

-Prior to the home inspection, there is the need to conduct a proper research into the best home inspection company to hire to conduct the detailed inspection.
+Prior to the home inspection, there is the need to conduct proper research into the best home inspection company to hire to conduct the detailed inspection.
 Several homebuyers are advised to consult with family and friends who have worked with home inspectors in the past for recommendations.
 In the event you are moving to a new neighborhood, you can speak to your realtor for possible suggestions regarding the best home inspectors to choose from.

 During the inspection:

 During the inspection process, it is advisable to be on the ground and ensure that all areas of the home are checked.
-Attending the home inspection process on the due date also allows you notice some of the possible damages and errors which you may have skipped on during the staging process.
+Attending the home inspection process on the due date also allows you to notice some of the possible damages and errors which you may have skipped on during the staging process.
 The home inspector should also be able to walk you through some of the appliances and systems in the home and give suggestions on the best practices and best ways to maintain them.

 Ask Questions During the Inspection